ajaysadhu/JSPExample/README.md

 server.servlet.encoding.force=true

 * Create a basic Controller and jsp page as shown in the code.
-* Then Test the App after successful build and Execution as below:
+* Then Test the App at http://localhost:8080/name after successful build and Execution as below:

 ![ViewJSP](./docs/Successful_jsp.png)